 Certifications with the International Association of Canine Professionals

-Founded in 1999, the International Association of Canine Professionals (IACP) established a high standard of canine professionals and still strives to maintain recognition of this high standard for its members and the general public.
+Founded in 1999, the International Association of Canine Professionals (IACP) established a high standard of practice for the industry and still strives to maintain recognition of this high standard for its members and the general public.

 The IACP’s Certification Committee oversees certifications issued by the organization.
 This is achieved by establishing examinations based on clear standards for dog trainers and dog training instructors.

 A major component of maintaining high standards is the continued growth and collaboration amongst senior professional peers within our industry.
 Early in 2020, the IACP Certification Committee embarked on revising exam contents and formatting, following the national accreditation standards set forth by the Institute of Credentialing Excellence (ICE).

-IACP's Certification program accurately and thoroughly assess skills by critiquing hands-on performance at progressive KSA levels beyond book learning based exams.
-The IACP does not discriminate against training methods, tools or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well rounded training program.
+The IACP does not discriminate against training methods, tools or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well-rounded training program.
 All IACP certificants are held to the IACP Code of Conduct and the IACP Certificant Code of Ethics.

 Effective September 1, 2021, IACP certification exams are open to both IACP members and non-members who meet the required certification prerequisites.

 |Herm Sprenger & Prong Collar Knowledge Assessment||Apprentice||PCI-KA||None||10 Essay Questions|

 |Professional||CDT||3-year KSA Dog Training||3 Case Studies teaching dogs, people, and Client Feedback|

 |Expert||PDTI||6-month CDTA||1 Lecture or Workshop Presentation Video, Course Outline, and Attendee Survey Forms|